harshhh-dev/birthday-celebration/README.md

 A live demo can be found [here]

 # How to use
 Feel free to use this when your loved ones have their birthdays.

+Clone this repo. (`git clone url`)
 To add their name, simply go to the [index.html file], and replace

 ```html
       <h1 class="title">Happy Birthday! <!--insert the name of person you want to wish here --></h1>